jxcore/jxcore/doc/api/jxcore-command-mt.markdown

     > jx mt test.js

-The process will stay alive as long as all of the threads last.
+The process will stay alive as long as all of the sub-instances last.
-Since this sample runs on 2 threads, one of them (`process.threadId` == 0) will occupy its own event loop for 1 second, while the other one for 2 seconds (`process.threadId` == 1), and only after that time the application will exit.
+Since this sample runs on 2 sub-instances, one of them (`process.threadId` == 0) will occupy its own event loop for 1 second, while the other one for 2 seconds (`process.threadId` == 1), and only after that time the application will exit.

 ### mt-keep[:number]